 As I was growing in my career, I always asked the person above me — my Manager, my Supervisor, “Hey, what else can I do?
 What else can I learn to get into such a position?”
 Because it made it so much easier for me.

-In my personal experience, [when I was] a Supervisor, [I learned things] to be a Manager because I already knew what the Manager was doing.
-When I was a Manager, I started learning things as a Director.
-So, I’d already know what to do when I got to that point.
+In my personal experience as a Supervisor, I learned things about being a Manager because I already knew what the Manager was doing.
+As a Manager, I started learning things about being a Director.
+So, I’d already know what to do when I reached that point.

 Or, even in this case, this is my first time being a GM.
 I mean, I’ve been here for two years, but this is my first time as a GM.
-However, for many years before these past two years, with all my GMs, I had one-on-one meetings, and I’ve been eager to ask them questions like:
+However, for many years before these past two years, I had one-on-one meetings with other GMS.

 Do you have a favorite interview question you like to ask when you’re interviewing people?